-1. Connect as described and select 'Retrieve Data' (Data Shuttle and cellular telemetry options are available).

-- In the lower left corner of the window you should see the bytes of data counting as they are being downloaded.
-Once this counting has finished, a window will open asking you whether you want to erase the Monitor's memory of this data. or leave it there. - Make your selection.
-Old data in the Monitor's memory will be overwritten with new data once it runs to capacity.
-When you select to delete the data from the monitor's memory, a backup file (.bak) will be created.
-(The backup file is saved as a hidden file.
-To view you must select to 'View All Files' when searching.)
+- 1. Connect as described and select "Retrieve Data" (PDA, radio and cellular telemetry options are available). - In the lower left corner of the window you should see the bytes of data counting as they are being downloaded. - Once this counting has finished, a window will open asking you whether you want to erase the Monitor's memory of this data, or leave it there. - Make your selection about the data.
+Any old data in the Monitor's memory will be overwritten with new data, once it runs to capacity.

-- 5. The program will prompt you to create a file name for the data which has been collected.
+5. The program will prompt you to create a file name for the data which has been collected.
 Additional data which is downloaded at a future date can be appended to this same file to create a continuous record.
-You do not need to save a different file each time you download; simply select the existing file and the new data will be added, or appended, to it. - Please Note: The Save window will tell you that the existing data in that file will be erased but it will NOT.
-WaterGraph will only add the new data and not replace the old data. - 6.
-The graphing portion of the program will open automatically.
+You do not need to save a different file each time you download, simply select the existing file and the new data will be added, or appended, to it.

+Please Note: The Save window will tell you that the existing data in that file will be erased - but it will NOT.
+WaterGraph will only add the new data and not replace the old data.

+6. The graphing portion of the program will open automatically.